fanteastick/quartz-test/README.md

+# Readme 😁

+Hi, this is the repo for the website https://quartz.eilleeenz.com/.
+This was made with Quartz, and I kept the original readme below (which includes a link to get started yourself).
+Say hi in my [guestbook](https://github.com/fanteastick/quartz-test/discussions/21)!

+---

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming